 Rosa Bonheur walked the line.
 She played to the artistic tastes of her time and became one of the most successful and popular artists of the nineteenth century — recognized by Napoleon, and awarded the Grand Cross by the Empress Eugénie.
-But Rosa Bonheur also broke every gender stereotype of her time — she wore men’s clothes, learned animal in the bloody slaughterhouses, smoked cigars with Buffalo Bill Cody, and had two long, loving relationships with two women — Nathalie Micas and later, the artist and writer Anna Klumpke.
+But Rosa Bonheur also broke every gender stereotype of her time — she wore men’s clothes, painted animals in bloody slaughterhouses, smoked cigars with Buffalo Bill Cody, and had long, loving relationships with two women — Nathalie Micas and later, the artist and writer Anna Klumpke.

 A tough youth